1929 poster for the film by the Stenberg brothers

 A selection of scenes with the Parvo Model L

-[Note: figures in brackets show in hours, minutes & seconds approximately when the scene appears in a 2014 digitally restored version on YouTube by AVG (see Notes).
+[Note: figures in brackets show in hours, minutes & seconds approximately when the scene appears in a 2014 digitally restored version by the Eye Institute and Lobster Films (see Notes).
 The scene can extend before and after the time shown which is just meant as a guide to locate it.
 The approximate times would apply to most versions of the film].

 Other scenes with the Parvo Model L